Congo Grille

 Congo Grille is a chain of family restaurants in the Philippines named for its African jungle-themed interiors.
 In contrast to the decor, the cuisine is predominantly Filipino with a smidgen of Western and Chinese foods.
-The award-winning restaurant is also popularly known as The Sisig King for its recent achievements in a food feast celebrating the favorite Filipino dish.
+The restaurant is also popularly known as The Sisig King for its recent achievements in a food feast celebrating the favorite Filipino dish.
 The chain has plans to build stores overseas, especially in the United States.

 History

 Congo Grille was established in 1999 by Kenneth Sytin and his brothers.
 That year, the business had as many as 13,000 customers a month and was dubbed "the fastest growing grill in town."
-In 2006, Congo Grill participated in the Annual Sisig Festival held in Angeles City.
+In 2006, Congo Grille participated in the Annual Sisig Festival held in Angeles City.
 Their pork sisig and two other sisig dishes won first prizes in the major categories.

 The restaurant operates based on three concepts; a Philippine restaurant in an air conditioned environment, food without monosodium glutamate, and a mascot (an ape in a safari outfit) for entertaining youngsters.
 Congo Grille was opened for franchising in 2008.

 The first franchised-operated store opened at the Araneta Center in 2009.